antony-street/vision/README.md

 * `0` success (even if some files had warnings)
 * non-zero indicates a fatal error (e.g., invalid args, missing required files, cannot read input folder)

-## License

-Add a `LICENSE` file (MIT/Apache-2.0 are common defaults).
-If you include the `.caffemodel` in-repo, ensure your licensing section appropriately attributes upstream sources and complies with redistribution requirements.